Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 Williams and Pomboy see the era of globalization unwinding just at the moment when government spending and central bank interventions are reaching a frenzy.

 It's all unsustainable.
 It will all come crashing down.
-But, how will it end?
+But how will it end?
 And how can an investor guard against the damage, or even profit from the opportunity?

 Join me as I eavesdrop on a conversation between these two.
 And then conclude with a word about Tesla.

-Tesla (TSLA) is not the only thing going on in the world.
+Tesla (NASDAQ:TSLA) is not the only thing going on in the world.
 It's not even the most important thing going on in the world.
 Indeed, in the big scheme of things, Tesla is a tiny thing.

 An emblem, surely, of the financial and monetary excesses of our times, and of lax regulatory standards, and of the reflexive virtue signaling that has come to substitute for serious thinking.
 But not an important thing.